ProgrammingLife2015/dnainator/CONTRIBUTING.md

 #### Coding style

 For new code, run Checkstyle to detect style errors.
 It's not perfect, so some warnings may be false positives/negatives.
+Maven is set up to fail on every style error.
+Should Checkstyle report too much false positives/negatives, please edit Checkstyle's [configuration][checkstyle-config].
 To have Checkstyle ignore certain cases, see [this][so-checkstyle] stackoverflow question.

 ### Commit guidelines